Finally, the recovery we’ve all been waiting for!

 The global corporate sector’s increasing appetite for international travel is also helping to fuel the travel industry bounce-back, despite a backdrop of rising fuel prices, growing inflation and geopolitical unrest in Ukraine.
 Travel supply chain disruption and increasing costs are also adding pressure for airline, hotel and car rental operators who are under the pump from increased demand.

 Additionally, it’s predicted that the northern hemisphere summer will see a surge of people travelling again as restrictions are totally removed.
 This will make it easier for corporates to travel again.
 Expect flights during this period to be jam packed!

 - Rising accommodation rates across most regions and international airfares on some key corporate routes means business may be focusing on cost containment in the back-half of 2022.

-- Efforts to integrate sustainability into travel programs will continue to be a focus with travel policy and education, demand management and CO2 offsetting remaining front and center.
+- Efforts to integrate sustainability into travel programmes will continue to be a focus with travel policy and education, demand management and CO2 offsetting remaining front and centre.

 FCM Consulting Global Snapshot

 Americas is at the forefront of the travel industry’s recovery.
 The region’s approach to COVID-19 rules, regulations and cross border travel has opened up the region quickly.
 This means the Americas will be one of the first regions to return to pre-COVID and (beyond 2019 levels) before other regions.
 The region’s three major carriers including Delta, United Airlines and American Airlines are well and truly back on track for seat recovery.
 Accommodation is also taking off with average room rates rising in numerous locations.

 Stabilisation in Latin America’s accommodation sector is evident as hotel occupancy nears pre-COVID levels.